- Churches/Religious Sites, Museums, Sightseeing Type

 Read about how we rank Things to Do.

-Tourists flock en masse to the Hagia Sophia for its stunning architecture, glorious interior views and its historical significance.
-Built between the years of 532 and 537, the building was a church for nearly a thousand years.
-It then served as a mosque from 1453 until 1934, before become the secular museum that it is today.
+Tourists flock en masse to the Hagia Sophia Museum for its stunning architecture, glorious interior views and historical significance.
+Built between 532 and 537, the building was a church for nearly a thousand years.
+It then served as a mosque from 1453 until 1935, before becoming the secular museum that it is today.

-Once the biggest cathedral in the world for hundreds of years, the Hagia Sophia is considered the magnum opus of Byzantine architecture.
-Some say the building is symbolic of the eclectic history of Istanbul itself, with beautiful Christian mosaics alongside brilliant Islamic calligraphy.
+Once the biggest cathedral in the world, the Hagia Sophia is considered the magnum opus of Byzantine architecture.
+Some visitors say the building is symbolic of the eclectic history of Istanbul itself, with beautiful Christian mosaics alongside brilliant Islamic calligraphy.
 Others simply describe it as a "must-see" attraction.
 However, a few caution that the property's exterior is currently undergoing renovations, so scaffolding may appear in your photos.
 Another negative: the long lines to get inside.

 To visit the Hagia Sophia Museum, you'll need to buy a ticket, which costs 40 Turkish lira (or $11), or show your Museum Pass Istanbul card.
 (Wheelchair users and children 12 and younger get in for free.)
 Entrance fees include access to the building's interior, plus restrooms, a cafe and a gift shop.
 The museum is open daily from 9 a.m. to 5 p.m., with extended hours between late October and mid-April.
 It can be found in Fatih's Sultanahmet neighborhood near the Blue Mosque, the Topkapi Palace Museum and multiple tram stops.
 Find out more by visiting the Hagia Sophia Museum website.